As an Amazon Associate, I earn from qualifying purchases.

 You can prep all the elements several hours in advance.
 Leave the greens, macerated strawberries, and onions (with dressing) separate and toss just before you’re ready to serve.

-As with most leafy salads, this dandelion salad is best eaten shortly after it’s made.
+As with most leafy salads, this one is best eaten shortly after it’s made.
 You can store any leftovers tightly sealed in the fridge for about 24 hours, but the greens will wilt a bit.

-This recipe doesn’t make a huge amount of dandelion salad (and — you know — is slightly addictive!), so with any luck you won’t have too many leftovers.
+This recipe doesn’t make a huge amount (and — you know — is highly craveable!), so with any luck you won’t have too many leftovers.

 Dandelion greens pack a nutritional punch.
 They’re a great source of vitamins A, C, and K, and they also contain vitamin E, folate, and other B vitamins.